Your Bookshop Holiday Questions Answered

 15. Will I have my own bathroom and cooking facilities?

-If you take the exclusive use option yes.
+If you take the exclusive use option which is booking the bookshop holiday yes.
 Otherwise is shared.
+Make sure in the airbnb listing it says entire place or book both bedrooms.

 16. What areas will I have access to?